thisisjoonlim/dsdocs/docs/readings/books.md

 Jim Dethmer, Diana Chapman, Kailey Warner Klempaw

 **#1 - Understand where you are: “above the line” vs. “below the line.”**
-- Above the line: open, curious, committed to learning.
+- `Above the line` — open, curious, committed to learning.
-- Below the line: closed, defensive, committed to being right.
+- `Below the line` — closed, defensive, committed to being right.
 - Interrupt when you are below the line by pausing to breathe, accept, and shift.

 **#2 - Practicing integrity, and Taking radical responsibility.**
-- Above the line: Conscious leaders are impeccable with their agreements.
+- `Above the line` — Conscious leaders are impeccable with their agreements.
 They clear agreements, keep them, renegotiate when needed, and clean them up when broken.
 Take full responsibility and ask, “what can we learn, and how can we grow from this?”
-- Below the line: blame, shame, and guilt come from toxic fear, which drives the victim-villain-hero triangle.
+- `Below the line`: — blame, shame, and guilt come from toxic fear, which drives the victim-villain-hero triangle.

 **#3 - Learning through curiosity.**
 - Self-awareness and learning agility create sustained success in leaders.